 THE KING’S SPEECH (2010).
-Dir.: Tom Hooper.
+Director: Tom Hooper.
 Cast: Colin Firth, Geoffrey Rush, Helena Bonham Carter, Guy Pearce, Michael Gambon, Claire Bloom, Orlando Wells, Derek Jacobi, Jennifer Ehle, Eve Best, Timothy Spall, Anthony Andrews.
-Scr.: David Seidler
+Screenplay: David Seidler

 Photos: The Weinstein Co.

 4 Academy Award Wins

 Best Original Screenplay David Seidler